 Eligibility Requirements for the Housebound Pension

-There are several eligibility requirements that veterans must meet in order to qualify for the housebound pension program.
+There are several eligibility requirements that veterans must meet to qualify for the housebound pension program.
 The first and simplest requirement is that a veteran must have received a discharge other than dishonorable.
 Because the housebound pension is an “improved” version of the basic veterans pension, many of the qualifications are the same except for additional functional requirements.

 Wartime Service Requirements